BrickPi/MicroMaple/README.txt

 1.1.2 A Message SHOULD be 4 byte aligned
 1.1.3 A Message MUST have at least a 24-bit ID, used to identify the message to the system and programs 1.1.5 A Message ID MUST be an unsigned integer, with 0-16384 reserved.
-1.1.6 The least significant 8-bits of the first word of a Message MUST be an unsigned integer representing the number of following bytes.
+1.1.6 The least significant 8-bits of the first dword of a Message MUST be an unsigned integer representing the number of following bytes.
 1.1.7 A Message CAN be up to 256 bytes long including the header.
 1.1.8 The data following a message header is unstandardised and may be anything, it MUST be ignored by the kernel and faithfully passed to its destination.